vicospacorum/bbb-AnC/README.md

 ###### Running Sugestion: Once every hour

 #### VI.
 6-requestRecording.php
-Get the *Id* of unrequested recordings from the `tutorings` table and makes and API call for the recordings.
+Get the *Id* of up to 2 unrequested recordings and makes and API call for them.
 If the request is successfull updates the corresponding entry in the `tutorings` table's `Recording` column:
 - 0: No recording
 - 1: Requested

 - 2: Downloaded
 - 3: Processed and Stored
 ###### Runs twice every hour